Stephen B. Maebius

-Steve is a partner with Foley & Lardner LLP who leads teams handling a variety of IP work, including IP due diligence reviews, opinions, patent portfolio creation and management, licensing, inter partes proceedings involving patents and litigation, and pharmaceutical patent term extensions.
+Steve is a partner with Foley & Lardner LLP and leads teams handling a variety of IP work, including IP due diligence reviews, opinions, patent portfolio creation and management, licensing, inter partes proceedings involving patents and litigation, and pharmaceutical patent term extensions.
 He is a former member of the firm’s Management Committee and past chair of the IP Practice.
 Prior to becoming a lawyer, he was a patent examiner in the Biotechnology Group of the U.S. Patent and Trademark Office, gaining experience examining small molecule drugs as well as biologics.

-Representative Matters
+Representative Experience

 - Assisted biotech client with building patent portfolio and presenting IP strategy to VC investors during fundraising, followed by successful IPO.

-- Co-counsel in the successful defense of a Post-Grant Review filed against a CRISPR Cpf1 patent (PGR2018-00072).
+- Co-counsel in the successful defense of a post-grant Review filed against a CRISPR Cpf1 patent (PGR2018-00072).

 - Lead counsel in the successful defense of six inter partes reviews filed by generic petitioners against a family of Orange Book-listed pharmaceutical patents covering a US$1bn controlled release product with parallel Hatch-Waxman litigation (IPR2013-00368, IPR2013-00371, and IPR2013-00372 – all claims found patentable in final written decision; IPR2015-01777, IPR2015-01778, and IPR2015-01782 – not instituted).